kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 references it.
 4. User creates a pod that uses the PVC.
 5. Pod starts to get processed by the scheduler.
-6. **NEW:** A new predicate function, called MatchUnboundPVCs, will look at all of a Pod’s unbound PVCs, and try to find matching PVs for that node based on the PV topology.
-If there are no matching PVs, then it checks if dynamic provisioning is possible for that node.
+6. **NEW:** A new predicate function, called FindPodVolumes, will look at all of a Pod’s unbound PVCs
+    * It checks if the PV's NodeAffinity matches the Node If a PVC is bound.
+    * Otherwise, it try to find an available PV to bind to the PVC.
+It returns true if there are matching PVs that can satisfy all of the Pod's PVCs, and returns true if bound volumes satisfy the PV NodeAffinity.
 7. **NEW:** The scheduler continues to evaluate priorities.
 A new priority function, called PrioritizeUnboundPVCs, will get the PV matches per PVC per node, and compute a priority score based on various factors.
-8. **NEW:** After evaluating all the existing predicates and priorities, the scheduler will pick a node, and call a new assume function, AssumePVCs, passing in the Node.
+8. **NEW:** After evaluating all the existing predicates and priorities, the scheduler will pick a node, and call a new assume function, AssumePodVolumes, passing in the Node.
 The assume function will check if any binding or provisioning operations need to be done.
 If so, it will update the PV cache to mark the PVs with the chosen PVCs.
 9. **NEW:** If PVC binding or provisioning is required, we do NOT AssumePod.
-Instead, a new bind function, BindPVCs, will be called asynchronously, passing in the selected node.
-The bind function will prebind the PV to the PVC, or trigger dynamic provisioning.
+Instead, a new bind function, BindPodVolumes, will be called asynchronously, passing in the pod (including selected node).
+The bind function will prebind the matching PVs in podBindingCache to the PVC, or trigger dynamic provisioning.
 Then, it always sends the Pod through the scheduler again for reasons explained later.
 10. When a Pod makes a successful scheduler pass once all PVCs are bound, the